Coolie No. 1 (1991 film): Plot

-Ranjani is a proud woman and the daughter of Koteswara Rao, a multimillionaire in Singapore.
-Once when she was traveling towards Hyderabad in the train, she stops the train for her fallen lipstick, which leads to the death of Parvathamma.
-Raju is the Coolie No. 1 at Secunderabad Railway Station.
-He and Ranjani always have so many clashes between each other.
+Ranjani is the arrogant daughter of Koteswara Rao, a multimillionaire in Singapore.
+While travelling to Hyderabad on the train, she stops the train for her fallen lipstick, which leads to the death of Parvathamma.
+Raju is the Coolie at Secunderabad Railway Station.
+He and Ranjani always clash with each other.
 Rajani calls her father from Singapore, and both of them implicate Raju in a rape case and send him to jail.

 However, Raju is successful in escaping from jail.
-Due to Raju's threat, Koteswara Rao and Ranjani go to Singapore.
-Raju also reaches there with the help of Ranjani's mother Gruhalakshmi.
+Due to Raju's threat, Koteswara Rao and Ranjani return to Singapore.
+Raju also arrives there with the help of Ranjani's mother Gruhalakshmi.
 Raju changes himself as Bharat and showcases himself as a big shot before Ranjani and makes her fall in love with him.
-Everyone agrees to their marriage, but Buchi Babu, Koteswara Rao's partner, and his son Gopal (Mohan Babu), who wants to marry Ranjani, find out that Bharat is none other than Raju.
-After the marriage completion, Raju reveals the truth.
-Everyone is shocked, Ranjani is disturbed, and she also throws away the holy Hindu wedding chain.
+Everyone agrees to their wedding, but Buchi Babu, Koteswara Rao's business partner, and his son Gopal (Mohan Babu), who wants to marry Ranjani, find out that Bharat is none other than Raju.
+After the wedding, Raju reveals the truth.
+Everyone is shocked, and the stunned Ranjani throws away the holy Mangala sutra from her neck.

-After that, everyone goes back to India, where Raju arranges their marriage reception.
-To overcome this problem, Koteswara Rao contacts local goon named Ranga Rao to stop the reception.
+Everyone goes back to India, where Raju arranges their wedding reception.
+To rid his daughter of Raju, Koteswara Rao contacts local goon named Ranga Rao to stop the reception.
 He creates a big communal riot in Raju's colony, which leads to the deaths of many innocent people.
-In frustration and anger, Raju makes Ranjani pregnant by giving her sedation with her mother's help.
-She makes all possible attempts to remove the baby but fails.
+In frustration and anger, Raju makes Ranjani pregnant after sedating her with her mother's help.
+She makes all possible attempts to terminate her pregnancy but fails.
 Finally, she decides to throw away the baby after giving birth.

-Meanwhile, Ranga Rao, Buchi Babu, and Gopal try to kill Koteswara Rao for his property, but Raju protects him, which makes him realize.
-Ranjani gives birth to the baby boy; even then she will not leave her arrogance, and throws away the child.
-Raju decides to leave her, and her fate goes away with the baby.
-In that anger, Gruhalakshmi reveals Ranjani's past that she is not their own daughter, but the daughter of a railway coolie, and the woman who died in the beginning due to her negligence is her own mother.
-Listening to this, Ranjani admits her mistake.
-At the same time, Ranga Rao, Buchi Babu, and Gopal all beat Raju very badly, kidnap the baby, and blackmail Ranjani for her entire property documents.
-Ranjani runs towards Raju's help and apologises to him by falling down at his feet.
+Meanwhile, Ranga Rao, Buchi Babu, and Gopal try to kill Koteswara Rao for his property, but Raju protects him, which makes him realise his misdeeds.
+Ranjani gives birth to the baby boy, and abandons the newborn.
+Raju decides to leave her, and takes his son with him.
+In anger, Gruhalakshmi reveals that Ranjani is not their own daughter, but the daughter of a railway coolie, and Parvathamma due to her negligence is her own mother.
+Ranjani admits her mistake just as Ranga Rao, Buchi Babu, and Gopal all beat Raju very badly, kidnap the baby, and blackmail Ranjani for her entire property.
+Ranjani runs towards Raju and apologises to him by falling at his feet.
 Finally, Raju protects the baby and eliminates all the baddies.
 The movie ends with Raju and Ranjani's remarriage.